-Elonex Outdoor Media is to construct the largest motorway facing digital billboard in the UK, at Spaghetti Junction on the M6 in Birmingham
+Elonex Outdoor Media is to construct a new and iconic landmark digital advertising billboard at Spaghetti Junction on the M6 in Birmingham

 The super-size structure will deliver 200 square metres of digital advertising space and be located above the Star City entertainment complex adjacent to junction 6 of the M6.

-Due to go live in early April 2017, and following an investment of £3.8 million by Elonex, this new Digital-Out-of-Home advertising site will be known as Star Lights.
+Due to go live in May 2017, and following an investment of £3.8 million by Elonex, this new Digital-Out-of-Home advertising site will be known as Star Lights.

 Star Lights will create an iconic backdrop to the landscape at the busiest motorway junction in Great Britain, and be the most prominent digital outdoor advertising location in the central region.